 10. Make the most of free technology to promote your business

 Build a website for nothing using an online website builder such as moonfruit.com, wix.com or basekit.com.
 Then get social networking.
 It’s free, it’s easy, and it’s an amazing way of promoting your business without spending any money.
 Sign up to Twitter, create a Facebook page, and join Linkedin.

 Kate Jenkins has effectively grown her chocolate brownie business for free using Twitter.
 She started out in 2007 making chocolate brownies in the kitchen of her home in Llanmabog, Wales.
 When a friend told her about Twitter she signed up and began running competitions to win brownies on Twitter.
 She quickly built up a supportive community of followers and more than 70,000 tweets later, her business, Gower Cottage Brownies, now has nearly 5000 followers.
 Turnover has risen to £120,000, a third of which Jenkins estimates has been directly due to Twitter.

 She said: “It is not just that people are buying my brownies, they are also supporting me and doing PR for me because they are talking about my brownies.
 Twitter is like the biggest word of mouth.”

 Success in business is not about starting out with lots of money.
 It is about adopting the right attitude, thinking your way around problems, and having the determination to put the effort in and give it your best shot.
-So what are you waiting for?
+So now you know how to start a business with no money – what are you waiting for?